 It is not uncommon to have an insurance adjuster tell policyholders that their homeowners policy does not provide coverage for termite damage.
 While many property damage policies do exclude losses associated with termites, some homeowners and business insurance policies do cover termite damage.

 If your homeowners policy does not cover termite damage, you might have recourse through a contract with a pest control company.
-If you have paid a pest control company to remove termites from your home or you are unsure about whether your policy covers damage caused by termites, you should consult with a proven Florida homeowners insurance attorney.
+If you have paid a pest control company to remove termites from your home or you are unsure about whether your policy covers damage caused by termites, you should consult with an experienced homeowners insurance attorney.
 Because your policy might not cover termites, you should carefully review any contract with a pest control company prior to retaining their services.
 The guarantees and terms of the contract might provide assurances against future infestations that make the pest control company financially responsible for the damage.

 When purchasing a home, homeowners should have the property inspected for potential termite intrusions.
 Policyholders also need to carefully analyze all documents related to termite inspections or work.
-There are two categories of termites that can damage your Florida home – drywood termites and subterranean termites.
+There are two categories of termites that can damage your home – drywood termites and subterranean termites.
 The more dangerous of these types of termites are subterranean termites that often live in soil near bodies of water.
 A colony of these pests can devastate your home because they consume as much as thirteen ounces of wood daily.

 When you are facing the devastating cost of termite damage, you should not simply accept your insurance company’s denial of coverage.
 Although policyholders might expect their insurance company to fulfill contractual obligations and process their claim in good faith, insurance company's financial incentives promote denials, delays, and underpaid claims.
 Although the insurance company adjuster or representative might be amicable, an insurance company representative’s loyalty is to the insurance company.
 The best way to protect your interest is to speak to an experienced homeowners insurance claims attorney.